hddm-devs/hddm/docs/intro.rst

 variations in recorded brain activity.
-Efficient and reliable estimation methods that take advantage of the full statistical structure available in the data across subjects and conditions are critical to the success of these endeavours.
+Efficient and reliable estimation methods that take advantage of the full statistical structure available in the data across subjects and conditions are critical to the success of these endeavors.

 Bayesian data analytic methods are quickly gaining popularity in the cognitive sciences because of their many desirable properties (:cite:`LeeWagenmakers13`, :cite:`Kruschke10`).
-First, Bayesian methods allow inference of the full posterior distribution on each parameter estimate, thus quantifying uncertainty about each parameter, rather than simply the most likely value.
-Moreover, hierarchical modeling is naturally formulated in a Bayesian framework.
-Traditionally, psychological models either assume subjects are completely independent of each other, fitting models separately to each individual, or that all subjects are the same, fitting models to the group as if they comprised a single "uber-subject".
-Both approaches are sub-optimal in that the former fails to capitalize on statistic strength offered by the degree to which subjects are similar in one more more model parameters, whereas the latter approach fails to account for the differences among subjects, and hence could lead to a situation where the model cannot fit any individual subject.
+First, Bayesian methods allow inference of the full posterior distribution of each parameter, thus quantifying uncertainty in their estimation, rather than simply provide their most likely value.
+Second, hierarchical modeling is naturally formulated in a Bayesian framework.
+Traditionally, psychological models either assume subjects are completely independent of each other, fitting models separately to each individual, or that all subjects are the same, fitting models to the group as if they are all copies of some "average subject".
+Both approaches are sub-optimal in that the former fails to capitalize on statistic strength offered by the degree to which subjects are similar in one or more model parameters, whereas the latter approach fails to account for the differences among subjects, and hence could lead to a situation where the estimated model cannot fit any individual subject.
 The same limitations apply to current DDM software packages such as DMAT_ :cite:`VandekerckhoveTuerlinckx08` and fast-dm_ :cite:`VossVoss07`.
 Hierarchical Bayesian methods provide a remedy for